logo-min.webp

 Studies indicate that tooth decay is the second most common disease after the common cold.
 An estimated one in every four adults has a dental cavity that requires treatment.
 Cavity formation or tooth decay is typical amongst people of all ages, whether adults or children.
 Eventually, everyone in his lifespan develops some form of the hole, no matter how good dental hygiene is maintained.
 Fluoride treatment is best if you have a cavity in its early stages.
 However, at times, cavities or decay progress beyond the earliest stage.
 Here's when the role of dental fillings comes in.

 Dental fillings help fill a cavity and treat tooth decay that is currently present in the teeth.
 Moreover, it prevents further damage by removing areas of tooth decay.
-Nowadays, different types of dental fillings are available in the market, and the right choice depends on your need and the dentist's advice.
+Nowadays, different types of dental fillings are available in the market like compound filling teeth and amalgam filling, and the right choice depends on your need and the dentist's advice.
 A composite filling is one famous type of dental filling that help repair a tooth and provides better support.
 If you have a cavity, you might be looking for its best possible treatment.

 A composite filling is usually required for damaged, cracked, or chipped teeth.
 Also, if there is a presence of brown or white spots on the teeth, many dentists recommend it.
 Now, you might be wondering if a composite filling is safe and how to know if it's the right choice for you.
 Here's what we'll discuss in this article.